freeCodeCamp/freeCodeCamp/docs/devops.md

 ## Work on Chat Servers

-Our chat servers are available with a HA configuration [recommend in Rocket.Chat docs](https://docs.rocket.chat/installation/docker-containers/high-availability-install).
+Our chat servers are available with a HA configuration [recommended in Rocket.Chat docs](https://docs.rocket.chat/installation/docker-containers/high-availability-install).
 The `docker-compose` file for this is [available here](https://github.com/freeCodeCamp/chat-config).

 We provision redundant NGINX instances which are themselves load balanced (Azure Load Balancer) in front of the Rocket.Chat cluster.
 The NGINX configuration file are [available here](https://github.com/freeCodeCamp/chat-nginx-config).